iamsusmitashrestha/Extractly/PROJECT_SUMMARY.md

 **Chrome Extension:**
 1. Navigate to any website
-2. Click the Exractly extension icon
+2. Click the Extractly extension icon
 3. Enter: "Get the title and main heading"
 4. Click "Extract Data"
 5. View structured results!